Europe Elects

 Europe Elects is a political intelligence platform and poll aggregator.
-It is credited for being the first of two platforms to publish permanent European Parliament seat projections.

 History and activities

-Europe Elects, initially founded as a Twitter account in 2014, pioneered the practice of linking national voting intentions to European Parliament party groups.
+Europe Elects, initially founded as a Twitter account in 2014, pioneered linking national voting intentions to European Parliament party groups.

 Since then, Europe Elects has expanded into a data and media project that aggregates opinion polls and election results from all independent European states.
 The organization has published monthly European Parliament seat projections since 2014, making it one of the longest-running and most consistent sources for such projections.